MylesInfoSec/MylesInfoSec/README.md

 <a href="https://www.linkedin.com/in/miles-maxie-84b313299/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-thebadge&logo=linkedin&logoColor=white" /></a>

-I am a Computer Information Systems student with an interest in security operations.
-I am enhancing my security analyst skills through various certifications and hands-on projects.
-I am now looking for an opportunity to intern as a SOC Analyst in a security operations center.
-I am committed to gaining professional experience and developing my expertise in this dynamic field.
+Technically adept Computer Information Systems student with hands-on experience from extensive home lab projects.
+Eager to leverage practical knowledge and technical skills in a dynamic IT environment to contribute to efficient system operations, provide exceptional technical support, and drive continuous improvement.
+Seeking an opportunity to grow and develop within a forward-thinking organization committed to innovation and excellence in technology.

 #